aws-samples/protecting-your-iot-fleet/Device Setup/Connect devices to your laptop.md

 2. Download the Arduino IDE
     1. Go to the Arduino download page - <https://www.arduino.cc/en/Main/Software>
         1. These instructions have been tested with Arduino 1.8.9 on Windows
+        2. For Windows, use the Windows Installer, not the Windows Zip file or the Windows App
-        2. On Mac – menu instructions will be found under the Arduino Menu
+        3. On Mac – menu instructions will be found under the Arduino Menu
     2. Install Arduino with the defaults, or modify as you see fit
 3. After installing Arduino, install the appropriate ESP32 Chipset
     1. Open Arduino